rsdoiel/antenna/weather.md

 ---

-## SPC - No watches are valid as of Mon Feb 10 14:41:02 UTC 2025
+## SPC - No watches are valid as of Tue Feb 11 00:29:01 UTC 2025

-date: 2025-02-10, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks
+date: 2025-02-11, from: NOAA tornado/severe thunderstorm watches, mesoscale discussions, convective outlooks, fire weather outlooks

-No watches are valid as of Mon Feb 10 14:41:02 UTC 2025.
+No watches are valid as of Tue Feb 11 00:29:01 UTC 2025.

 <br>